+Latency bounds in an end-to-end context must be paired with a sufficient likelihood to successfully convey a cyberphysical interaction.
+Due to the varying requirements of a cyber-physical system, the sufficient level of this likelihood is intimately linked to the cyber-physical context.
+From a CPS application perspective, the metrics: reliability and availability, are mostly mentioned in the context of system dependability, which nevertheless can comprise the analysis of further attributes like safety, security, and maintainability [37].
+Concerning communication systems, IEC 61907 defined communication dependability as the "ability to perform as and when required to meet specified communication and operational requirements" [22].
+It is important to recognize that the terms availability and reliability have different definitions, stemming from the fact that these metrics originated in the real-time computing community [37].
 Availability in this context refers to the fraction of time during which a communication system provides latencies as required by the application over a total duration.
 Note that this definition can directly be measured.
 On the other hand, reliability is understood as the likelihood of witnessing a future latency-bound violation under the condition that the communication system is currently performing correctly.
 A common measure for reliability is for instance the mean time between failures.
-A result of these definitions is that a communication and/or computation system with a high availability does not necessarily need to have also high reliability and vice versa.
-Furthermore, the conversion of packet transmission reliability is more involved.
+A result of these definitions is that a communication and/or computation system with a high availability does not necessarily need to have high reliability and vice versa.
+Furthermore, the conversion of packet transmission reliability of a communication system into availability and reliability is more involved.
 Due to this, as an example, 3GPP starting from Release 16 has worked on the definition of communication service reliability and availability in specifications [38] with respect to supporting communication for automation in several vertical domains.
-Despite these intricacies, a system with a high or very high packet transmission reliability (i.e., a low or very low packet error rate) typically has also a high availability and reliability.
-Therefore, in the following discussion, we mostly focus on reliability aspects of communication systems as understood from a communications perspective, focusing again on 5G, TSN and DetNet [38].
+Despite these intricacies, a system with a high or very high packet transmission reliability (i.e., a low or very low packet error rate) typically has a high availability and reliability.
+Therefore, in the following discussion, we mostly focus on the reliability aspects of communication systems as understood from a communications perspective, focusing again on 5G, TSN and DetNet [38].

-1) Achieving Reliability (and Availability) in 5G
+1) ACHIEVING RELIABILITY (AND AVAILABILITY) IN 5G

 Unlike wired networks, the radio link quality in cellular networks is a major determining factor for reliability and latency.
 Depending on the Signal-to-Interference-and-Noise-Ratio (SINR) of the link, reliability measured as the block error rate (BLER) can vary significantly over time.
-The BLER requirements for upcoming CPS applications lies below the value of 10-5, whereas LTE cannot achieve targets below 10- 2 [30], [31].
+The BLER requirements for upcoming CPS applications lie below the value of $10^{-5}$ , whereas LTE cannot achieve targets below $10^{-2}$ [30], [31].
 A solution for reliable wireless transmission with high spectral efficiency is to apply link adaptation together with HARQ retransmissions to recover from unsuccessful transmissions.
-The above-mentioned acceleration of corresponding processing times has made this feature applicable for URLLC also for stringent latency requirements.
-In addition, 5G has proposed mechanisms not only for data channels but also for control channels to improve reliability using robust transmission modes and various diversity techniques to boost both reliability and availability of a 5G system such as uplink multi-antenna techniques, low rate Modulation and Coding Scheme (MCS), multi-slot transmission for grant-based channel access, robust Channel Quality Information (COI) reporting, etc, [39].
+The above-mentioned acceleration of corresponding processing times has made this feature applicable for URLLC and also for stringent latency requirements.
+In addition, 5G has proposed mechanisms not only for data channels but also for control channels to improve reliability using robust transmission modes and various diversity techniques to boost both reliability and availability of a 5G system such as uplink multi-antenna techniques, low rate Modulation and Coding Scheme (MCS), multi-slot transmission for grant-based channel access, robust Channel Quality Information (CQI) reporting, etc, [39].